Tisha-07/Crop-Detection-Tool/README.md

 # Crop-Disease-Detection-Tool
-An image recognition tool that identifies common crop diseases from leaf photos.
+A Java based image recognition system to identify crop diseases from leaf photos using Deeplearning4j and Spring Boot